vercel/next.js/docs/api-routes/introduction.md

 To fetch API endpoints, take a look into any of the examples at the start of this section.

+## Use Cases

+For new projects, you can build your entire API with API Routes.
+If you have an existing API, you do not need to forward calls to the API through an API Route.
+Some other use cases for API Routes are:

+- Masking the URL of an external service (e.g. `/api/secret` instead of `https://company.com/secret-url`)
+- Using [Environment Variables](/docs/basic-features/environment-variables.md) on the server to securely access external services.

 ## Caveats

 - API Routes [do not specify CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), meaning they are **same-origin only** by default.
 You can customize such behavior by wrapping the request handler with the [cors middleware](/docs/api-routes/api-middlewares.md#connectexpress-middleware-support).